 The efforts of our Diversity, Equity & Inclusion (DE&I) Council, which have resulted in, among other things, an internal social network focus on DE&I, local DE&I champions, and community activities.
-In 2022 26.3% of our global workforce were woman and 25.8% of our U.S. workforce were minorities;
+In 2022 26.3% of our global workforce were woman and 25.8% of our U.S. workforce was racially/ethnic diverse;